Policies for healthy living environmentsABOUT THIS INITIATIVE

 - Convey a sense of ambition compared to the ‘status quo’ – ambitious;

 - Be able to help reshape living environments so that a significant share of the population, in particular less well-off groups, can benefit – society-wide;

 - Be able to fit into a comprehensive policy strategy – complementary;

 - Be recommended for implementation in any country – relevant;

 - Be easily and transparently identifiable – transparent.

-Only when policies are implemented (entered into force), the country or region will be highlighted on the map.
-This means that even when a policy has been adopted, but is not yet in force, for instance due to a transition period, it will not be highlighted as implemented on the map.
+Only when policies are implemented (entered into force), the country or region will be highlighted in bright orange on the map.
+When a policy has been adopted, but is not yet in force, for instance due to a transition period, it will be highlighted in light orange on the map.

 The initiative does not address the quality of policy design.

-With special thanks to Cecilia Laura Kolding Andersen and Dr. May Van Schalkwyk.
+With special thanks to Cecilia Laura Kolding Andersen, Laura Wetzel and Dr. May Van Schalkwyk.
 Views and opinions in this project are attributable to EPHA only.